 In the Berlin Labyrinth Children's Museum you'll enter an interactive world of games and exploration stations.
-Housed in a former factory building, the museum has created a children's paradise: slides, craft tables and experiment areas - the choice is huge.
+Housed in a former factory building, the museum has created a children's paradise: play areas, craft tables and experiment areas - the choice is huge.
 The museum's slogan is "Learning by making and doing".
-Every two years the museum's theme changes to focus on a new aspect of the building or on a different world culture.
+For this purpose, there is a new theme to be discovered every two years through the adventure exhibitions: for example on the environmental theme of building or on the differences between different world cultures.

 From the factory floor to a children's museum

 The creators of Berlin's children's museum firmly believe that the best way to learn is through play.
 Dating from the 19th century and housed in an old match factory on Osloer Straße, the museum opens the doors to its first exhibition in 1997.
 The frequently changing themes result in a maze-like experience for children.
 The aim of the game is touching, joining in and trying your best.
 Each themed exhibition stays in place for between 16 and 18 months before being replaced, and all are intended for children aged between 3 and 11.
-The overarching theme of the museum is cultural and professional diversity.
-For example, in one section, children can read stories in a Mongolian yurt.
-In another, they can pretend to be an architect or engineer at work.
-Or they can play shop with the fabric vegetables and wooden items in the international market place.
+The aim is to promote the cultural education of children through interactive exhibitions.
+The focus is on playfulness, curiosity and the individual strengths of the children.
+The exhibitions are designed for children - touching the objects is expressly permitted here! - take up current and education-relevant topics.
+They deal with topics such as reading, being different, children's rights, health, prejudices, fairy tales or diversity.
 The museum also follows its playful theme with its entry discounts.
 On "Dice Day", roll a six and you'll get in for free.
-As well as the ever changing exhibitions, there are also workshops where children can be creative with adult input, by making bookmarks or creating road signs.
+As well as the ever changing exhibitions, there are also workshops where children can be creative with adult input, by making bookmarks or creating scented soap.
 The association which runs the museum is particularly involved in projects with schools and kindergartens, giving educational professionals and teachers the chance to get involved in designing the museum's learning activities.

 Children's museum highlights